 The Guinness-chocolate ice cream that I made totally kicked butt, so I couldn’t wait to see how I liked beer and chocolate in my cake.
 The answer?
 I like it, a whole heck of a lot.
 This was my first time doing Guinness-chocolate cakes, and I was totally optimistic that I would love it, and I was definitely right.
-These cupcakes are fashioned after the popular “Irish Car Bomb” cocktail that consists of a shot of Baileys Irish Cream and Irish whiskey dropped into a pint of Guinness.
+These cupcakes are fashioned after the popular drink that consists of a shot of Baileys Irish Cream and Irish whiskey dropped into a pint of Guinness.

 Considering the time of year I think it is very fitting.
 Maybe I should go red and green when Christmas comes around?
 Got any green and red recipes that I can try out for Christmas?
 In keeping with the autumn orange theme I got the idea to try a sweet potato gnocchi covered in gouda cheese sauce.
 The idea was to do it in a stovetop mac and cheese kind of style.
 Chocolate Ganache Cake Recipe at Epicurious.
 Make cake layers: Preheat oven to 350°F.